-Table 38: Schema class properties
+Table 37: Schema class properties

-Property Meaning Class types Types of schema classes.
-The class type can only be specified when a new schema class is added.
-Generic Schema class without a filter function. schema class Unique Schema classes, which filter objects based on unique values objects from different properties.
+Property Meaning Class types es of schema classes.
+The class type can only be specified when a new ma class is added. neric Schema class without a filter function. ema es Uni obj Schema classes, which filter objects based on unique values from different properties.
 Only distinct objects are filtered.
 This prevents the system connector from trying to add objects that already exist.
-Schema type Select the schema type for which you want to create a schema class.
+Schema type Sele ct the schema type for which you want to create a schema class.
 Display name Schema class display name.
 Class name Unique schema class identifier By default, the class name is based on the schema type.
 The class name must be unique within a schema type.
 Description Text field for additional explanation.
-Distinction Schema properties, which form a unique value when combined.
-This only applies to schema classes with the class type "Unique objects" ▲ CAUTION: The schema class filters objects in an undefined order.
+Distinction ction Schema properties, which form a unique value when combined.
+This This only applies to schema classes with the class type "Unique objects" A CAUTION: The schema class filters objects in an undefined order.
 Therefore, the result may not be the same each time the filter is used.
 Only use this class type for mapping in the direct of One Identity Manager.
 Otherwise, you cannot guarantee that the same object is updated every time the CSV file is written.
 Filter System filter Filter that immediately affects the connection system.
 Enter the filter in system specific notation, for example, as Where clause for a database system or as LDAP filter for an LDAP system.
 If tested against a fixed value that contains at least two dollar characters, the dollar characters must be masked.
-NOTE: The system filter does not work, if changes are being provisioned.
-Therefore, it may not filter more objects than the object selection.
+TE: The system filter does not work, if changes are being provisioned. refore, it may not filter more objects than the object selection.
 Object selection Filter that affects loaded objects.

 Property Meaning Condition Formulate a query for loaded objects.
 Use the wizard for entering filter.
 Script You can also store a script which determines system objects.
 The script must be written in the script language specified in the synchronization project.
-NOTE: Object selection must include the filter criteria of the system filt so that One Identity Manager can also assign schema class object when provisioning.
+NOTE: Object selection must include the filter criteria of the system so that One Identity Manager can also assign schema class object provisioning. e Identity Manager can also assign schema class object when

-- Support for scripting on page 21 - Use cases for class types on page 81
+- Support for scripting on page 21 - Use cases for class types on page 82